HomeCalculatorsChemistryBleach Dilution Calculator

 Chemistry

-Calculate how to dilute household or commercial bleach to a target NaOCl concentration for disinfection, cleaning, or water treatment.
-Uses the C₁V₁=C₂V₂ equation.
+Calculate how to dilute household or commercial bleach to a target NaOCl concentration for disinfection or cleaning, using the C₁V₁=C₂V₂ equation.

 4 %